-- Prof. Dr. Regina Birner, Institute of Agricultural Economics and Social Sciences in the Tropics and Subtropics, Department of Social and Institutional Change in Agricultural Development (490c) - Prof. Dr. Andrea Knierim, Institute of Social Sciences in Agriculture, Department of Rural Sociology (430a) - Prof. Dr. Iris Lewandowski, Institute of Crop Science, Department of Biobased Products and Energy Crops (340b) - Prof. Dr. Christian Lippert, Institute of Farm Management, Production Theory and Resource Economics (410a) - Prof. Dr. Christian Zörb, Institute of Crop Science, Quality of plant products (340e)
+- Prof. Dr. Regina Birner, Institute of Agricultural Economics and Social Sciences in the Tropics and Subtropics, Department of Social and Institutional Change in Agricultural Development (490c) - Prof. Dr. Andrea Knierim, Institute of Social Sciences in Agriculture, Department of Communication and Advisory Services in Rural Areas (430a) - Prof. Dr. Iris Lewandowski, Institute of Crop Science, Department of of Biobased Resources in the Bioeconomy (340b) - Prof. Dr. Christian Lippert, Institute of Farm Management, Department of Production Theory and Resource Economics (410a) - Jun.-Prof. Dr. Ramona Weinrich, Institute of Agricultural Policy and Markets, Department of Consumer Behavior in the Bioeconomy - Prof. Dr. Christian Zörb, Institute of Crop Science, Quality of Plant Products (340e)